Hypercubers/hypercubing.xyz/docs/theory/grip-theory/slightly-wrong.md

 - A twist is **blocked** if there is any piece whose grip signature contains at least one layer (on the twist's axis) that _is_ affected by the twist _and_ at least one layer (on the twist's axis) that _is not_ affected by the twist.
 - To apply a twist to a puzzle: take all the pieces that are active on any of the layers of the twist and update each piece's attitude by composing it with the twist rotation.
 In other words: rotate[^rotations][^transformations] all the pieces in those layers.

+[^layers]: Technically, layers are just arbitrary symbols; they don't need to correspond to regions in space.
-[^pointwise]: Pointwise-stabilizes, so each layer stays where it is.
+[^pointwise]: Pointwise-stabilizes the set of layers, so each layer stays where it is.
 [^block-system]: This is called a [block system](https://en.wikipedia.org/wiki/Block_(permutation_group_theory)), where each axis is a block for the action of the grip group on layers.